EFTEC/BladeOne/README.md

 ## Missing

-Some features are missing because they are new, or they lacks of documentation or they are specific for laravel (then, they are useless without it)
+Some features are missing because they are new, or they lack documentation or they are specific to Laravel (then, they are useless without it)

 - Laravel's own commands.
 Reason: This library is free of Laravel
 - ~~Custom if.
 Reason: It is dangerous and odds.~~ DONE